 Intro to Advanced Data Layouts

-There are some forms of loose standardization for ADLs that are commonly used.
+To maximize interoperability, and save development time for common needs, we attempt to standardize the serial form for some ADLs that are commonly used.
 It's worth looking for existing ADLs that do what you need before rolling your own!
 (For example: If you're looking for a sharded, scalable map -- you're not the first!
 That's just one example of code you'll find you can share with others.)

 Learn briefly about where ADLs fit and what problems they solve in these sections: